Riding through a drowned world

 No doubt this has caused some spluttering from members, and maybe an indignant letter or two to The Times.
 But the club – unlike so many politicians, local and national – is simply facing up to reality.
 And that reality is wet.

-Standing there contemplating all that water me think of J G Ballard's The Drowned World, which I last read in lockdown – alongside On the Beach by Nevil Shute – when I thought that some post-apocalyptic literature might capture the depressing vibe.
+Standing there contemplating all that water, I recalled J G Ballard's The Drowned World, which I last read in lockdown – alongside On the Beach by Nevil Shute – when I thought that some post-apocalyptic literature might capture the depressing vibe.
 It did, and thinking back to that as I stood on the bridge wasn't much cheerier.

 Published in 1962, The Drowned World depicts a future in which rising sea levels (albeit caused by solar radiation, rather than greenhouse gases) have rendered London an uninhabitable lagoon.
 From where I stood, it seemed quite possible that this could one day be Worcester’s fate too.